 The media often paints the story of ‘kids and cannabis’ in the light of addiction and substance abuse.
 The truth is something better.

-With legalization comes a discussion about kids and their exposure to cannabis.
+With legalization comes a discussion about kids and exposure to cannabis.
 And rightfully so.
-Many recent studies show heavy cannabis consumption as an adolescent is correlated to mental health issues later in life.
+Many recent studies show heavy cannabis consumption in adolescence is correlated to mental health issues later in life.
 While correlation isn’t the same as causation, this suspected link between early, heavy cannabis exposure and mental health issues is worrisome.
 However, there is much more to kids and cannabis than recreational consumption.
 There is tremendous value for pediatric patients in taking cannabis for various conditions.

 Kids and Cannabis: What’s The Latest?

 Time and time again, stories about kids and cannabis make international headlines.
 From Charlotte of Charlotte’s Web fame to young Alfie Dingley in the UK, to dozens and dozens of other inspirational stories – cannabis is making a difference in children’s lives.